Hamlabs/ArcticTracker-Webapp/README.md

 * Responsive design.

 ## Usage
 This webapp is included in the Arctic Tracker firmware.
 Point your web-broser to the tracker.
 The IP address and the mDNS hostname is shown on the display if connected to a WIFI access point.
 The browser and the tracker has to be on the same LAN.
 If the tracker is used as a soft-ap, you can also find the SSID and the IP-address on the display.
 The webapp can also be used from http://arctictracker.no/webapp (if your trackers are connected via WIFI to your LAN).
+A smartphone app (Android) is under way.

 Currently the tracker uses a *self-signed certificate* so you may need to accept the certificate the first time you use it from a browser.
 It is a good idea to try access the tracker directly from your web-browser when its firmware is updated to make sure that the certificate-exception is there.